mF2C/mF2C/agent/docs/agent.md

 However, if the device does not have a Wireless NIC or a Leader is not detected, a secondary mechanism is used to connect the agent to the Cloud Agent.
 This connection is done by joining to the mF2C [VPN](https://github.com/mF2C/vpn#establishing-credentials-for-authentication) using the mF2C user credentials.

-Both mechanisms are automatically triggered at the agent installation, except for the Cloud Agent.
+Both mechanisms are automatically triggered at the agent installation, except for the Cloud Agent that does not have any connection to the upper layer (as it is the agent deployed in layer 0)..

 ### Manual topology

-Additionally, the mF2C agent also allow to introduce an static topology, by specifying the IPs in each agent.
+Additionally, the mF2C agent also allows a static topology, by specifying the IPs in each agent.

 To create the static topology, in each device modify the `docker-compose.yml` file as follows: